code-biscuits/assorted-biscuits/README.md

   - default: `0`,

-- `assorted-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off ewith a `...`?
-A 0 value shows the full string.
+- `assorted-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off with a `...`?
+A `0` value shows the full string.
-  - default: `80`,
+  - default: `42`,

 ## Release Notes

+### 0.0.4

+- Stop annotation starting blocks for chained functions
+- Add more detailed chained function annotation text
+- Stopped showing empty annotations

 ### 0.0.3